-The real choices emerging: implement a Protocol deal without unionist consent; or accept a DUP veto on the UK setting its relations with the EU
+The real choices emerging: implement a Protocol deal without unionist consent; or accept a DUP veto on the UK resetting its relations with the EU

 Today in Munich Sunak says here are “still challenges to work through”.
 He insists that no deal has been done with the EU, but that there’s an “understanding” of what needs to be done.

-So Will Sunak’s champion the DUP’s reservations – whatever they are precisely-and walk away, if the EU rejects them?
+So Will Sunak champion the DUP’s reservations – whatever they are precisely – and walk away, if the EU rejects them?
 Surely not; the process will continue.
 But as Sunak has put his reputation on the line it surely cannot go on for long.
 He may have to settle for a deal with the EU and rejection by the DUP.
 The chances of resetting the UK’s relations with Europe would be too good to throw away for the for the sake of NI unionists.

 What then would that mean for Northern Ireland?
 Options include implementation of the deal, with GB-NI checks as agreed for trusted traders with border posts at the ports, administered directly by the British government, raising the chances of confrontation with the DUP and loyalists.
 The UK government could call an Assembly election in effect as a referendum on the deal.
 Or further stalling.

 3 of the 7 tests would give Stormont a big say.
-Has the UKG bought them and will the EU agree?
+Has the UKG adopted the gist of them and will the EU agree?
 Granted that they may lack potency as there as there is no insistence in the text on cross community consent in any of them whatever the DUP think they imply.
 So would the DUP try to slap a petition of concern on any simple majority approval they dissented from?
 Seems too threadbare a tactic to hang on such momentous decisions.
 Nor can you imagine Macron, Scholz and von der Leyn pondering over of DUP tactics with Sunak.

 The choices without DUP agreement will clarify soon.
 Over then to the DUP.